Glossary of commonly used terms

 Tier 1 intervention - Tier 1 intervention, sometimes referred to as Universal or Schoolwide Intervention are the behaviors, powers, and pledge settings shared by all the students in a given grade.
 These define the expectations you have for all of your students.

 Tier 2 & 3 intervention - More specific than Tier 1 Intervention, Tier 2 intervention supports intervention for specific groups of students.
-Use labels to determine which students are part of the targeted group.
+Use tags to determine which students are part of the targeted group.
 Even more specific, Tier 3 intervention is targeted to individual students.
 When you create a Tier 3 behavior, you can assign it to one or more students for intensive intervention.

 If you come across a term that you don’t know during your onboarding or after, check back here or check the teacher’s glossary.
 You can also contact email@example.com for help!